Packing tips for clothes when moving

 Moving is a great opportunity to rid your closet of those shirts you keep around because you might wear them someday, but never do.
 Not only does moving create the opportunity for a fresh new start, but it also helps you get that fresh new start when you realize you definitely don’t want to pack your moving truck with things you don’t even need or use.

-Ferguson Moving and Storage has a name as honest and reputable movers in Vancouver and we’re among the first to recommend you rid of things before you move – so that you don’t waste space (and thus, money) in the moving truck and can have a fresh start with a cleaned out closet right when you move in to your new home.
+Ferguson Moving & Storage has a name as honest and reputable movers and we’re among the first to recommend you rid of things before you move – so that you don’t waste space (and thus, money) in the moving truck and can have a fresh start with a cleaned out closet right when you move in to your new home.

 So, how do you best get rid of the wardrobe items you don’t need?